astorDev/confi/providers/dotnet/background/article-101/index.md

 }
 ```

-Of course with the implementation the incrementation will happen only once, which is not something we wish for.
+Of course, with the implementation, the incrementation will happen only once, which is not something we wish for.
 Instead, we should increment

 I have a [dedicated article](https://medium.com/p/d020c73b63a4) about implementing safe timer functionality.
 Long story short, we'll need the `Backi.Timers` nuget package: